 A device willing to receive downlink messages opens a fixed window for reception after sending an uplink transmission.
 The delay and duration of this window have fixed values.
-The LTN network transmits the downlink message for a given device during the reception window.
-The LTN network selects the BS for transmitting the corresponding downlink message.
+The LTN transmits the downlink message for a given device during the reception window.
+The LTN selects the base station (BS) for transmitting the corresponding downlink message.

 Uplink and downlink transmissions are unbalanced due to the regulatory constraints on the ISM bands.
-Under the strictest regulations, the system can allow a maximum of 140 uplink messages and 4 downlink messages per device.
+Under the strictest regulations, the system can allow a maximum of 140 uplink messages and 4 downlink messages per device per day.
 These restrictions can be slightly relaxed depending on system conditions and the specific regulatory domain of operation.

-Figure 7: ETSI LTN architecture
+Figure 7: SIGFOX architecture